Mayank-Tiwari01/JAVA-DSA/README.md

 ## About

-In this repository, you will find my solutions to various DSA problems from different platforms like LeetCode, HackerRank, CodeSignal, and more.
+In this repository, you will find my solutions to various DSA problems from different platforms like LeetCode, HackerRank, GFG, CSES and more.
 Each solution is written in Java and is intended to help me track my progress and improvement in solving algorithmic challenges.

 ### Description of Folders